City Baking Guide

 How Laramie Altitude Changes Baking

-At around 7,165 feet, Laramie is a strong-adjustment city where sea-level formulas often fail without ingredient and timing edits.
+At around 7,165 feet, Laramie is a strong-adjustment city where sea-level formulas often fail without real ingredient and timing edits.

 Common Laramie Baking Mistakes